How to Start Running If You’ve Never Exercised Before: A Beginner’s Guide

 Start Slow

 Take it slow and steady—you’ll be glad you didn’t rush it.
-Start with short runs: 30 seconds of running, then 90 seconds of walking.
+Start with short sessions: 30 seconds of running, then 90 seconds of walking.
+This is what’s known as the walk/run method.
 As you get stronger, increase your running time and reduce your walking breaks.

 Focus on Building a Routine